Menu

 + Procedure:

 • Coronary Angiogram is a Day Case so you will need to arrange for a family member or carer to bring you and pick you up upon Discharge.
-(If you are a patient who lives more than 40km away, then you will be admitted for an Overnight Stay)
+(If you are a patient who lives more than 2 hours away, then you will be admitted for an Overnight Stay)

 • The Angiogram procedure is performed in a special ‘Cath-Lab’ which is similar to a theatre, and for Private patients usually performed at St John of God Hospital Ballarat or Ballarat Health Services Base Hospital for patients who are uninsured.